Salle Raoul-Jobin

 Bernard Labadie

-In 2017, Bernard Labadie was named principal conductor of the Orchestra of St. Luke’s in New York.
-He conducts the orchestra’s annual concert series at Carnegie Hall, often with La Chapelle de Québec.
+Since 2017, Bernard Labadie is principal conductor of Orchestra of St. Luke's in New York, a position he will leave at the end of the current season after eight highly successful years.
+In particular, he leads the orchestra's annual concert series at Carnegie Hall, often accompanied by the Chapelle de Québec.

 A much sought-after guest conductor in North America, he makes frequent appearances with major American and Canadian orchestras: Chicago, New York, Cleveland, Boston, Los Angeles, San Francisco, St. Louis, Pittsburgh, Houston, New World Symphony, Montréal, Toronto and Ottawa.
 In Europe, he has conducted the Mozarteum of Salzburg and the Scottish Chamber Orchestra, the orchestras of Lyon, Bordeaux-Aquitaine, and Amsterdam’s Concertgebouw.
 He has also headed several radio orchestras, including the Bavarian Radio Symphony Orchestra in Munich, the Radio France Philharmonic Orchestra, as well as the radio orchestras in Berlin, Frankfurt, Cologne, Hanover, and Helsinki.